onehashai/onehash-connect/help/configure-how-links-open.md

 # Configure how links open in mobile apps

-You can configure whether website links will open directly in the Zulip app, or in your device's default browser.
+You can configure whether website links will open directly in the OneHash Connect app, or in your device's default browser.

 ## Configure whether to open links within the app